-Lydia Chernicoff, violinist, is the Founder and Artistic Director of New Muse Concerts, a chamber music series taken out of the concert hall, defined by its daring programming and casual, lively atmosphere.
+Violinist Lydia Chernicoff is the Founder and Artistic Director of New Muse Concerts, a chamber music series defined by its daring programming and lively, casual atmosphere.

-She has performed as a recitalist, chamber musician, and orchestral player throughout the US, and in Europe, China, and South America.
-In 2007, Lydia founded Trio Appassionata alongside cellist, Andrea Casarrubios, and pianist, Ronaldo Rolim.
-The trio joined the artist roster of the Odradek Records label in 2013, and released its debut CD of American piano trios, gone into night are all the eyes, the following year.
-The recording was praised by the International Record Review for its "complete dedication and assurance... [and for] music-making as impressive and dangerous as a granite cliff."
+Lydia has performed as a recitalist, chamber musician, and orchestral player throughout the US, and in Europe, China, and South America.
+In 2007, she founded Trio Appassionata alongside cellist, Andrea Casarrubios, and pianist, Ronaldo Rolim.

-Lydia has collaborated with the PostClassical Ensemble, Baltimore Chamber Orchestra, INSCAPE Chamber Orchestra, Charleston Symphony Orchestra, and Alarm Will Sound.
-She has served on the chamber music faculty of Peabody Conservatory’s Preparatory Division, and as the director of the Homewood Chamber Music Program at Johns Hopkins University.
+Lydia has collaborated with the PostClassical Ensemble, Baltimore Chamber Orchestra, INSCAPE Chamber Orchestra, and Alarm Will Sound, and has served on the chamber music faculty of Peabody Conservatory’s Preparatory Division, and as the director of the Homewood Chamber Music Program at Johns Hopkins University.
+She performs regularly with the Charleston Symphony and Chamber Music Charleston.

 Alva Anderson, voice/viola, was born in the Bronx to parents who fostered a great appreciation for the Arts, and began piano lessons at the age of 10.
 Her desire to be a part of the music program in high school led her to the viola.
 At the time, she didn’t know what a viola was but it soon became her ‘voice’.